-We recall that the transverse exponents are defined by the relation $S_p^{tr} \sim r^{\zeta_p^{tr}}$, where $S_p^{tr} (r) \equiv \langle |\delta v_r|^p \rangle $.
-(Absolute values are taken because the odd-order transverse structure functions are zero by symmetry.)
+Recall that the transverse exponents are defined by the relation $S_p^{tr} \sim r^{\zeta_p^{tr}}$, where $S_p^{tr} (r) \equiv \langle |\delta v_r|^p \rangle $.
+(Absolute values are taken as the odd-moments are zero from symmetry.)
 Multifractal models based on phenomenological considerations do not differentiate between longitudinal and transverse exponents, i.e. $\zeta_{2p}^{tr} = \zeta_{2p}$, and general arguments have also been advanced to the same end \cite{lvov97, Nelkin90}.
-However, earlier studies have persistently pointed out that the two sets of exponents are different \cite{dhruva97, chen97, gl97, shen02, gotoh02, grauer2012}, and recent work \cite{iyer20} at high $\re$ has confirmed the differences; it further showed that transverse exponents saturate with $\zeta_\infty^{tr} \approx 2.1 $ for $p\ge10$.
-Incidentally, this saturation is quite different from $\zeta_\infty \approx 7.3$ (for $p \ge 30$) as predicted for longitudinal exponents in \cite{SY2021}.
+However, several studies have persistently pointed out that the two sets of exponents are different \cite{dhruva97, chen97, gl97, shen02, gotoh02, grauer2012}; recent work at high $\re$ \cite{iyer20} has confirmed the differences, also showing that transverse exponents saturate: $\zeta_\infty^{tr} \approx 2.1 $ for $p\ge10$.
+Incidentally, this saturation is very different from $\zeta_\infty \approx 7.3$ (for $p \ge 30$) predicted for longitudinal exponents in \cite{SY2021}.

-These findings are summarized in Fig.~\ref{fig:eul}, which plots the Eulerian longitudinal exponents from \cite{iyer20} (also confirmed by us) and transverse exponents from present simulations.
-Also included, besides K41, are two notable multifractal results \cite{MS87, SL94} and the result from \cite{SY2021}.
-Important considerations go into establishing the reliability of high-order exponents with respect to the convergence, adequacy of grid resolution, and the Reynolds number.
+These findings are summarized in Fig.~\ref{fig:eul}, showing the longitudinal and transverse exponents.
+Also included are K41 prediction, multifractal results \cite{MS87, SL94} and the result from \cite{SY2021}.
+Important considerations go into establishing the reliability of high-order exponents with respect to statistical convergence, adequacy of grid resolution, and $\re$-dependence.
 This discussion can be found in \cite{iyer20} and will not be repeated here.
-Instead, we focus on the $\zeta_p^{tr}$, which clearly and substantially depart from the $\zeta_p$ and saturate for $p\ge 10$.
-We postpone to the Summary section the implication of different scaling of the longitudinal and transverse exponents for the universality of small-scale turbulence, but demonstrate the relation of $\zeta_p^{tr}$ to the Lagrangian exponents, which we immediately proceed to extract from the present data.
+Instead, we focus on $\zeta_p^{tr}$, which clearly depart from $\zeta_p$ and saturate for $p\ge 10$.
+The implication of different longitudinal and transverse exponents for small-scale universality is discussed later; we first demonstrate how $\zeta_p^{tr}$ is directly related to the Lagrangian exponents.